diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 - used the rest of the data (DevValTrn set) for 5-fold cross-validation.

-Dataset splitting was not completely random: I've preserved the same proportion (10% for DevTest and 20% for Validation) for each class, merging and shuffling results afterward.
+Dataset splitting was not completely random: I've preserved the same proportion (10% for DevTest and 20% for Validation) for each class, merging and shuffling results afterwards.
 Data augmentation was performed on each fold of the 5-fold cross-validation.

 Original Test set was left intact and was not used until the last step of the training.